-In line with our strategic aim of reaching younger people, we will devote greater resource to support young adults, and have therefore set aside £110,000 as a designated reserve entitled the Young Adults Fund.
-We intend to use this over the next three years to undertake research and develop new services for young adults under the age of 40.
-We will develop specific content to support the physical health and mental well-being of young adults, and it will complement Arthritis Action's self-management approach and services that are suitable for all ages.
-We will introduce a new Self-Management Event in 2021 for the under forties, and we are developing new content for this service to appeal to this age group.
-We have hired a new staff member to conduct research and organise focus groups with young adults in 2021, in coordination with the Arthritis Action team, to ensure our services are relevant for younger people.
-We aim to gain a better understanding of issues affecting younger people living with arthritis, and to develop new services to support this important cohort.
+In line with our strategic aim of reaching young adults, we will continue to devote greater resource to support them.
+In 2020 we set aside £110,000 as a designated reserve entitled the Young Adults Fund.
+During the year we used £13,000 of this Fund and this was used to undertake research and develop new services for young adults under the age of 45.
+Learning from the valuable research we gathered from surveys and focus groups of young adults in 2021, we will develop specific content to support the physical health and mental well-being of young adults, and it will complement Arthritis Action's self-management approach and services that are suitable for all ages.
+We introduced a new Self-Management Event in 2021 for the under forties, and we will continue sharing this new content for this service to appeal to this age group.
+We launched a new Group for young adults in early 2022.
+We aim to continue gaining a better understanding of issues affecting younger people living with arthritis, and to develop new services to support this important cohort.